-While Citizens Bank does not charge an application fee or closing costs on home equity loans or HELOCs, it does charge late fees, as well as a $50 annual fee on HELOCs after the first year.
+While Citizens Bank doesn’t charge an application fee or closing costs on HELOCs, it does charge late fees, as well as a $50 annual fee after the first year.
 Its GoalBuilder HELOC doesn’t come with the annual fee or a prepayment penalty.

-How to qualify for a home equity loan with Citizens Bank
+How to qualify for a HELOC with Citizens Bank

-Citizens Bank looks at three main factors when determining eligibility for a home equity loan or HELOC: your credit history (FICO score), your loan-to-value (LTV) ratio and your debt-to-income (DTI) ratio.
-The bank doesn’t disclose credit score requirements, but to get the best rates, you’ll need an LTV of 70 percent or less for a home equity loan and 80 percent or less for a HELOC.
+Citizens Bank looks at three main factors when determining eligibility for a HELOC: your credit history (FICO score); your loan-to-value (LTV) ratio; and your debt-to-income (DTI) ratio.
+The bank doesn’t disclose credit score requirements, but to get the best HELOC rates, you’ll need an LTV ratio of 80 percent or less.